 Lab 70%, Greenhouse 30% Faculty: Fuchs

-Fire blight, caused by the bacterium Erwinia amylovora is one of the most devastating diseases of modern apple orchards and destroys 100s of acres of high-value apples each year.
-While antibiotics are the most effective way to manage the disease early in the season, they are ineffective at later stages of the disease.
-Moreover, organic apple producers are unable to use antibiotics and are left with few viable options.
+Fire blight, caused by the bacterial pathogen Erwinia amylovora, is one of the most devastating diseases of apple production worldwide, capable of destroying entire orchards in unforeseen epidemics and costing farmers millions of dollars in the United States annually.
+Modern management of fire blight relies almost exclusively on antibiotic sprays, chiefly streptomycin, which have come under scrutiny due to the potential development of antimicrobial resistance in both pathogen and off-target bacterial populations.
 Each year numerous biological control options are developed for managing fire blight, but they often provide poor control and are not optimized for temperate production regions.
-Scholars will examine the use of plant growth regulators and biological controls for managing fire blight.
+Scholars will examine alternative management programs, including plant growth regulators and biological controls, for managing fire blight.
+In addition, scholars will investigate the distribution and movement of E. amylovora strains and potential implications for management utilizing CRISPR genotyping techniques.
 Scholars will have opportunities to visit actual fire blight outbreaks and learn about modern apple production.

 Lab 50%, Field 50% Faculty: Cox